tel: +48 22 499 98 98

 • They do not lose their power (of the magnet).
 After approximately 10 years, their strength decreases by only ~1% (theoretically),

-• Key role in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical apparatus or other highly developed apparatuses.
+• Key role in modern technologies – are utilized in computer drives, electric drive mechanisms, medical devices and very advanced devices.

 Disadvantages of neodymium magnets: